lakesareadesign/multi.pass/content/plugins/shareaholic/readme.txt

 Please see here: [Usage & Installation Instructions](http://support.shareaholic.com/hc/en-us/categories/200101476-WordPress-Plugin)

 == Changelog ==
+= 8.5.3 (2017-10-28) =
+* Critical Update: It has come to our notice that some hosting companies are **incorrectly** flagging "index.html" as malware.
+This is a standard file and there is absolutely no reason to panic or be concerned.
+This update fixes the cause of the false positive.
+Please upgrade ASAP as a precaution.

+= 8.5.2 (2017-10-27) =
+* Bugfix: Show [Social Share Count Recovery](https://blog.shareaholic.com/recover-social-share-counts-https/) notice only on specific admin pages
+* Various performance updates and bug fixes

+= 8.5.1 (2017-10-23) =
+* Bugfix: Fixed misalignment issue with Floated Share Buttons
+* Bugfix: Fixed issue with single page apps (JavaScript rendered pages) not updating share count on page change
+* Various performance updates and bug fixes

 = 8.5.0 (2017-10-02) =
 * Enhancement: **[Social Share Count Recovery](https://blog.shareaholic.com/recover-social-share-counts-https/)** - adds support to recover social share counts in case where permalink structure changes
 * Various performance updates